kylehotchkiss/grads/README.md

 # GrADS

-Javascript-based Grid Analysis and Display System (GrADS) software.
+Javascript-based GrADS (Grid Analysis and Display System) Data Server client.
 Primarily an API for accessing weather forecast/climate data for a location or area.
 Currently, acccesses a few GFS variables but working to include the majority of human-usable variables (do you care about surface flux or gravity wave stuff?
 I don't!)

 Applications & Implementation ideas: